Prophecy

 Jasher 8:35-36

-And Terah took Abram his son secretly, together with his mother and nurse, and he concealed them in a cave, and he brought them their provisions monthly.
-And the Lord was with Abram in the cave and he grew up, and Abram was in the cave for 10 years, and the king and his princes, soothsayers, and sages, thought that the king had killed Abram.
+Meanwhile, Terah secretly took his son Abram, along with Abram’s mother and nurse, and hid them in a cave.
+He brought them supplies once a month.
+The Lord was with Abram while he was in the cave, and he grew up there.
+Abram remained hidden in the cave for 10 years, and the king, his princes, soothsayers, and sages all believed that the king had killed him.